Friday, 6 March 2026

 MARK YOUR CALENDARS!

-Downtown Dharma will host its January reading group and vegetarian potluck on Saturday, 1/31, at 6pm in Adams Morgan.
-The exact address will be shared with attendees.
-Andy Schnitzer will host and facilitate.
+Downtown Dharma will host its April book club and vegetarian potluck gathering on Saturday, 4/4 @ 6pm in Columbia Heights.
+The exact address will be shared just with the attendees.
+Joshua Shannon will facilitate and Gauri Raval will host.

 READING: